jebeck/flux-for-dataviz/flux-dataviz.md

 <a class="image-source white-link" target="_blank" href="https://www.flickr.com/photos/dominik99/384027019/in/faves-134718242@N08/">(image source)</a>

 Note:
-What do I mean by significantly complex?
-Well, the thing that leapt out at me when I was first learning about React and Flux by watching some of the videos from the Facebook team was the story of the zombie spurious unread message counter bug, always rising again from the dead, and the key point that I got out of this example was that what made debugging the situation so impossible in the pre-Flux days was the fact that many different places in the Facebook UI both displayed and had the power to manipulate the unread message count.
-So I've really latched onto this as my threshold for when a project or application is getting complex enough to think about employing the Flux pattern: if the same information is being displayed and potentially changed in mutltiple places in the UI, *that's* my definition of complex.
+For me, the definition of complex is when the same information - the same data - is being displayed and potentially changed in multiple places in the UI.

 <!-- .slide: data-background-video-loop data-background-video="video/stats-widget.webm" -->